 This is then followed by the state of ‘Alabama‘, the city of ‘Abbeville‘, the newspaper ‘Abbeville Advertiser‘, and then followed by the year, month and date.

 What will follow will be images of pages from the newspaper that I have selected.
-In this example there are 4 pages that have been digitized and uploaded to the site.
+In this example, 4 pages have been digitized and uploaded to the site.

 If you are presented with countless images then there is an option for you to limit your results further.
 This is performed by typing in a name or keyword that appears in the search box above.